QodotPlugin/qodot-plugin/README.md

 [Calinou](https://github.com/Calinou) - For making Qodot work on case-sensitive systems

-[Redhacker2](https://github.com/donovan1212) - For stress-testing Qodot within and inch of its life and motivating me to import it
+[Redhacker2](https://github.com/donovan1212) - For stress-testing Qodot to within an inch of its life and motivating me to improve it

 FreePBR.com - For royalty-free PBR example textures